PhotonQuantum/ciya-rs/README.md

 ### Linux

 - Install OpenCV library.
 Make sure to install `-dev` packages if your distribution provides.

-> For Archlinux users:
->
-> Install OpenCV 4.5.1, not the latest version which is unsupported.

 - ``` make all ```
 - Built binaries are located in `dist` directory.